rmcanany/SolidEdgeStorekeeper/Readme.md

   You don't have to stick with your first choice, by the way.
 You can switch between the original and alternative templates as needed.

-- **DATA DIRECTORY**
-The spreadsheet contains the variables required for each size of each type of part.
-By default, it is stored in the `Preferences\DataSE2024` directory.

-  Change the data directory to `Preferences\DataSE2019` if you want to use the alternative templates.
-You will have to restart the program for the change to take effect.

 - **MATERIAL TABLE**
 The material table is usually your normal SE material table.
 However, for a quick test of the program, an alternative is to use `StorekeeperSE2019.mtl` or `StorekeeperSE2024.mtl` from `Preferences\TemplatesSE2019` or `Preferences\TemplatesSE2024` .
 Copy it (or both) to your Solid Edge Materials directory to make it available.
 On my machine, that location is `C:\Program Files\Siemens\Solid Edge 2024\Preferences\Materials`.